verrazzano/docs/content/en/docs/observability/monitoring/configure/alertmanager.md

 ## Deploy a PrometheusRule

-After you have enabled Alertmanager and configured an AlertmanagerConfig with a receiver and route, you can deploy rules on which to receive alerts.
+After you have enabled Alertmanager and configured an AlertmanagerConfig with a receiver and route, you can deploy rules that will trigger alerts.
 To create a `TestAlertRule`, run the following command.
 {{< clipboard >}}
 <div class="highlight">